Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

 brew install avrdude avr-gcc avr-objcopy

-The implementation of blink.c will turn on and off the led 13 from your arduino uno every two seconds.
+The implementation of blink.c will turn on and off the LED 13 from your Arduino Uno every two seconds.

 As I said before my tool of choice is make.
 This is a build tool that will execute the compilation and conversion to our binary that late will be uploaded to the microcontroller.